CaioZirretta/caiozirretta/README.md

 ## Brazilian and computer engineering student!
 - 😁 Betha Systems developer;
-- 📚 I work with Java (Spring) in the back-end and JavaScript (Angular, React, Node) fullstack;
+- 📚 I work with Java (Spring and EE) in the back-end and JavaScript (Angular, React, Node) fullstack;
 - 🎮I love gaming and watch anime/cartoon.

 ### Contact info